LSUVES/lsuves-website/README.md

 ## Contributing
 Ensure changes to the backend are thoroughly tested so as not to introduce bugs/vulnerabilities.
 If you're unfamiliar with testing in Django, read [the section on it in the docs](https://docs.djangoproject.com/en/4.0/topics/testing/) and for an example, see users/tests.py.

+Note that forms on the frontend are validated from values in frontend/src/utils/validation, which may lead to bugs if not kept consistent with the backend constraints.